cwoodruff/aspnet-5-web-api-workshop/docs/Standing Up an ASP.NET Core Web API/api-business-rules.md

 ---
-title: Using the Repository Pattern in You API Architecture
+title: Developing the Web API Business Rules
-description: Using the Repository Pattern in You API Architecture
+description: Developing the Web API Business Rules
 author: cwoodruff
 ---
 # Using the Repository Pattern in You API Architecture